Last updated 31-05-2022

-This privacy notice describes how we collect and use personal information about you during and after your working relationship with us, in accordance with the GDPR.
+This privacy notice describes how we collect and use personal information about you during and after your working relationship with us.
 This notice is intended to be consistent with all applicable legal and regulatory requirements regarding its subject matter.
 It applies to all the Group’s employees, workers and contractors.

-Eaton Gate MGU Limited is a “data controller”.
+The Eaton Gate group company which offers to or provides the intermediary insurance services or activities to you is primarily responsible for the personal data collected in relation to that offer or service and acts as the “data controller”.
 This means that we are responsible for deciding how we hold and use personal information about you.
-We are required under data protection legislation to notify you of the information contained in this privacy notice.
+We are required under data protection law to notify you of the information contained in this privacy notice.

-This notice applies to any individual to whom the personal data relates.
-This notice does not form part of any contract of employment or other contract to provide services.
-We may update this notice at any time.
+This privacy notice applies to any individual to whom the personal data relates.
+This privacy notice does not form part of any contract of employment or other contract to provide services.
+We may update this privacy notice at any time.

 It is important that:

-- you read this notice, together with any other privacy notice we may provide on specific occasions when we are collecting or processing personal information about you, so that you are aware of how and why we are using such information.
+- you read this privacy notice, together with any other privacy notice we may provide on specific occasions when we are collecting or processing information containing personal data about you, so that you are aware of how and why we are using such information.

-- the personal information we hold about you is accurate and current.
-Please keep us informed if your personal information changes during your working relationship with us.
+- the information we hold about you is accurate and current.
+Please keep us informed if your personal information changes during your relationship with us.

 3. Detailed Procedures